forrestxu123/Android-Framework-System-Design/README.md

 ## 5 Android Camera framework

-The Android Camera framework supports various cameras and camera features available on the device.
+The Android Camera framework supports various cameras and camera features.
 It supports features such as camera preview, image capture, image analysis, and video recording. it also facilitates the efficient handling and processing of image data, ensuring seamless interactions between the camera hardware and software layers with optimal performance, memory, and power usage.
 It empowers developers with advanced camera functionalities.

 Key Components:
 - Camera 2 API: